 The Trust's registered address is 3280 Bloor Street West, Centre Tower, Suite 1400, Toronto, Ontario M8X 2X3.
 RBC Investor Services Trust acts as custodian and administrator of the Trust.
 The Trust is currently offered in Canadian-dollar-denominated units.

-The objectives of the Trust are to provide "Unitholders" with stable cash distributions and long-term capital appreciation through exposure to institutional quality real assets in the global real estate and global infrastructure sectors.
+The objectives of the Trust are to provide holders of Units (the "Unitholders") with stable cash distributions and long-term capital appreciation through exposure to institutional quality real assets in the global real estate and global infrastructure sectors.